Q42/meteor-gce/README.md

 10. Create a new persistent disk for MongoDB:
     `gcloud compute disks create "mongo-data" --size "200" --zone "europe-west1-a" --type "pd-standard"`

-11. Create a compute engine instance (replace 'iloveq42' with your bucket name):
+11. Create a compute engine instance using the startup.sh script (replace 'iloveq42' with your bucket name):
     `gcloud compute instances create "meteor" --zone "europe-west1-a" --tags "http-server" --scopes storage-ro --metadata startup-script-url=gs://iloveq42/startup.sh --disk "name=mongo-data" "mode=rw" "boot=no"`

 This will output something like this: